 “The map is not the territory.” - Alfred Korzybski

-Through a multi-layered, participatory research process, and a range of forms including photography, oral history, video, and interactive installations, I invite people to join me in questioning the maps we’re given that tell us how to live or how things should be.
+Through a multi-layered, participatory research process, and a range of forms including photography, oral history, video, and interactive installations—I invite people to question the maps we inherit that tell us how we should live or feel.
+I’m interested in what happens when we risk being vulnerable.
+What can we create if we stop hiding, start playing, and chart the terrain of who we authentically are?

-Whether the prescribed guides are about motherhood, grief, pleasure, or success, I transform and abstract everyday objects, texts, and stories to discover new perspectives of the landscapes of our lives as they change and grow.
-Over 20 plus years, I’ve been creating an atlas of projects that reflect the magnificent variety and messy complexities of being human.
+Whether grappling with prescribed guides about parenthood, grief, or sex, I transform and abstract everyday objects, texts, and stories to discover new perspectives of the changing landscapes of our lives.
+Over many years, I’ve been growing an atlas of projects that reflect the magnificent variety and messy complexities of being human.

 With other disoriented new mothers, I repurposed guilt-inducing parenting manuals into found poetry and paper baby clothing.
 After my friend’s young son died, I surveyed dozens of lived topographies of loss, creating abstract photographic landscapes that reflect a wider range of travel through grief than many people know.
 Frustrated by the shrinking boundaries of childhood play, I invited kids to build a playground out of wood, rope, and fabric photographs of their parents’ outdoor play memories.
-I shot an erotic short film by recording temperature instead of light, to see if it could reveal the beauty of pleasure in sex in contrast to the shame so many of us are taught to feel.
+I made an erotic short film with a thermal camera, capturing heat instead of light, to reveal new ways of seeing pleasure and play.

 If you feel the same way, join my community by adding yourself to my mailing list below.
-I send out occasional news about my evolving practice and opportunities to participate in projects—right now, this is the best place to get updates, as I’m moving away from sharing my work on social media.
-After you do, feel free to reach out to connect.
+I send out occasional news about my evolving practice and opportunities to participate in projects.
 I look forward to meeting you.

 xo,